materials-informatics-az/materials-informatics-az.github.io/_projects/Sheila.md

 giscus_comments: false
 ---

-Sheila Whitman is a fourth year PhD student in the Applied Mathematics Program.
+Sheila Whitman is a PhD candidate in the Applied Mathematics Program.
 Sheila's research is at the intersection of applied mathematics and materals science with a goal of advancing sustainable materials for a cleaner, greener future.

 ### Education